 Is there a better way?

-And we’re not debating that.
-We know that personalization works.
+We’re not debating that personalization works.

-They can use individual customer names, offer relevant products based on past purchases, and generally treat customers like the humans that they are.
+They can use individual customer names, offer relevant products based on past purchases, and generally treat customers like the humans they are.

 Even consumers are familiar with the power of personalization.